 Flow of Money

-Written by William H. Fruth in 2015, the Flow of Money ...
-How a local economy grows and expands is a twenty-six page booklet which teaches a lesson on how a local economy works and what most communities need to do to improve their area economy.
+Written by William H. Fruth, the 2018 edition of The Flow of Money ...
+How a local economy grows and expands is a twenty page booklet which teaches a lesson on how a local economy works and what most communities need to do to improve their area economy.

-He created the Flow of Money to educate community leaders, especially local government officials, on how a local economy functions and what areas need to do to build their economy.
+The Flow of Money has been created to educate community leaders, especially local government officials, on how a local economy functions and what areas need to do to build their economy.

 It is used as a teaching tool in several economic development training programs and you are welcome to distribute it as you like.
-For a copy of the Flow of Money, click here.
+For a PDF of The Flow of Money, click here.
 For a printed copy of The flow of Money, Contact POLICOM.

 Economic Strength Rankings